Daichi Fujiki, countertenor

 (‘Front Runner’, Asahi Shimbun)

-As one of Japan’s highest-profile international artists, Fujiki is current activities range over a diverse repertoire from baroque to contemporary.
+As one of Japan’s highest-profile international artists, Fujiki’s current activities range over a diverse repertoire from baroque to contemporary, and is expected to continue his activities as a front-runner in the world of classical music, giving recitals throughout the country and regularly appearing in the media.
 He also is a guest professor at Senzoku Gakuen College of Music.
-Fujiki is serving as producer at Yokohama Minato Mirai Hall from 2021 to 2023.